 Sonara:

-If you want to try AI auto-apply without paying, Sorce is your option.
-If you've already decided to invest in a paid auto-apply tool, both are real options — pick on UX.
+If you want to try AI auto-apply without paying, Sorce is the transparent option.
+If you've already decided to invest in a set-and-forget tool, both are real options — pick on UX after checking Sonara's current checkout terms.

 What real users say